inaveed-git/tHOTEL-MENstack/README.md

 ### Review Routes (`/listings/:id/review`)
 - **POST `/listings/:id/review`:** Add a new review for a listing.
 (Requires authentication)
 - **DELETE `/listings/:id/review/:reviewId`:** Delete a review.
 (Requires authentication and review ownership)

+## Responsive Design

+Responsive design is crucial for ensuring that your web application is accessible and user-friendly across various devices and screen sizes.
+In this video, we'll explore five key strategies for achieving responsiveness in the tHOTEL MEN stack project.

+#tHOTEL #MENstack #responsivedesign #webdevelopment #codingtips

 ## Getting Started
 ### Prerequisites